 This award will open for nominations in 2024.

 This recognition is designed to foster the efforts of other section members towards continuing to advance the mission of the Section, IACP, and the field of Police Psychology as a whole, as well as to highlight the overall impact of Section member’s effort in the field of law enforcement.

 This award is offered every other year.
-The next opportunity to apply is spring 2022.

 For further information, contact awards@theIACP.org

 Dr. Robin Inwald

 Inwald Research Inc.

 Dr. Robin Inwald created a solid empirical foundation for pre-employment screening and evaluation of law enforcement candidates.
 Dr. Inwald developed the first comprehensive personality inventory designed to focus on personality variables and provide a psychological evaluation of candidates.
 She also developed the Law Enforcement Personal History Questionnaire designed to determine a candidate’s employment suitability.
 Her independent surveys and research led to these guidelines being adopted by the field at large.

 Dr. Edrick Dorian